jpsyri/CrnkBugs/README.md

    - CyclicResourceA contains relation to CyclicResourceC (and vice versa)
    - CyclicResourceASub1 derived from CyclicResourceA contains relation to CyclicResourceB (and vice versa)
+   - CyclicResourceB contains relation to CyclicResourceC (and vice versa)

 Now trying to create repository for CyclicResourceA from CrnkClient results an exception: